abg2025/COSC-465-Router-Simulation/README.md

     ]
   }
 ```
 Make sure that the names of both clients and routers are different for when you add more.
 Clients gateway must be on the same network address as the router you want to add it to.
-Mask must be /24 and if you have multiple routers, you need to make sure that the router is atleast connected to one other router on the network using the links.
-The routers in this simulation are connected via direct links.
+Mask must be 24 bits and if you have multiple routers, you need to make sure that the router is atleast connected to one other router on the network using the links.
+The routers in this simulation are connected via direct links (Ethernet, etc).

 To run the tests, use this command: